cmwetherell/cmwetherell.github.io/docs/_posts/2024-02-15-Anlyzing-Complexity-Chess-Position.md

 There are many!
 I bet you can find some positions and say, "Why does the complexity score say it's hard?
 It was easy for me to find the best move".

-THe model is certainlty not perfect.
+The model is certainly not perfect.
 I'd claim it's a decent start.
 I have several ideas to make the model even better!
 I'd love some help pursuing that goal too.
 If you're interested please reach out.
-The two main things are creating a larger training dataset, and then creating a better structure for the neural network (e.g., mimic the Stockfish NN structure).
+Two main things are creating a larger training dataset (e.g., using Lichess database instead of OTB games), and then creating a better structure for the neural network (e.g., mimic the Stockfish NN structure).

+There's also other ways to think about the idea of "complexity".
+Some examples could be the likelihood of a GM making the top engine move given the position, or the difference between the "material imbalance" and the engine evaluation.
+Maybe "complexity" could be best approximated by a combination of these three and more ideas.

+### Interesting: A Note on Cheating

+Today's OTB cheating degtection relies largely (though not entirely) on comparisons to engine evaluation over the course of a game.
+How often did a player pick the top engine move?
+How often was their move in the top 3 engine moves?

+Imagine this: "Hey, Mr. GM we noticed you played the top engine move 30 moves straight, that's pretty unusual."
+GM responds, "Wow, that's impressive!
+I've been studying a lot, and tried to find a line with lot's of obvious moves for me to play.
+I guess it worked!"

+Sometimes there will be "statistical anomalies" by pure chance alone.
+One in one million means that we expect it to happen, though rarely!
+Now if a player has many one in one million games in a row?
+That's odd.
+Or maybe they're just better than we thought they were.
+"Proof" is hard to find, aside from physical evidence.

+Today's cheating algorithms are sophisticated enough for OTB play that suspicion can reasonably be raised without physical evidence.
+But, let's go back to the "defense" from the suspicious GM above.
+What if we could demonstrate that, the 30 positions encountered were indeed quite **complex**.
+And that, for a random stretch of 30 moves, the chance is one in one million.
+But, what it the complexity of those 30 positions is higher than average, and it's actually one in one billion, or trillion, that someone could perform this well? **Understanding the complexity of a chess position can inform us how difficult it is to find the engine move over the board.**

 ### What's Next?